 Mangroves are an important resource here.
 They enhance local fisheries, provide material for handicrafts and firewood, and protect the people from tidal and storm surge.
 The Tuvalu National Council of Women (TNCW) has long recognized the importance of mangroves and the need to better protect the lagoons and coasts of Tuvalu’s small atoll islands.

-TNCW, together with the Tuvalu Association of Non-Government Organizations (TANGO), has proposed an expansion project for the outer islands to replant mangroves and seedlings of Beauty Leaf Laurel in areas threatened by coastal erosion.
-The project will also engage women and youth in planting a two-acre lagoon-based mangrove nursery/reserve.
+TNCW, with the Tuvalu Association of Non-Government Organizations, has proposed replanting mangroves and Beauty Leaf Laurel seedlings in outer islands that are threatened by coastal erosion.
+The project will also engage women and youth in planting a two-acre lagoon-based mangrove nursery and reserve.
 A one-kilometer stretch of coastline will be planted to protect the main village area on Nanumea.

 Community members will use a Seacology grant to refurbish their handicraft center by adding two rooms for training, meetings, and handicraft production.